syntax-syndicate/plakar-backup-platform/cmd/plakar/subcommands/help/docs/plakar-archive.md

 > **tar**

-> > Creates a standard .tar file.
+> > Creates a tar file.

 > **tarball**

-> > Creates a compressed .tar.gz file.
+> > Creates a compressed tar.gz file.

 > **zip**

-> > Creates a .zip archive.
+> > Creates a zip archive.

+**-output** *pathname*

+> Specify the output path for the archive file.
+> If omitted, the archive is created with a default name based on the
+> current date and time.

 **-rebase**

 > Strip the leading path from archived files, useful for creating "flat"
 > archives without nested directories.

-# ARGUMENTS

-*snapshotID*

-> The ID of the snapshot to archive.
-> A file path within the snapshot can also be specified to archive a
-> subdirectory or single file.

 # EXAMPLES